cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+A

 ****

-## What is the DOCTYPE?
-(Choose the correct answer).
+## 4. What is the DOCTYPE?
+(Choose the correct answer). :no_entry:

-### A The <!DOCTYPE> declaration is not an HTML tag; it is an instruction to the web browser on what version of HTML to use.
+A The <!DOCTYPE> declaration is not an HTML tag; it is an instruction to the web browser on what version of HTML to use.

 The <!DOCTYPE> Is a pre-processing instruction for the JavaScript-Engine.